Mangarh massacre

-The Mangarh massacre occurred on 17 November 1913, when British and Indian troops attacked the stronghold of Govindgiri at the end of the Bhil Revolt.
+The Mangarh massacre occurred on 17 November 1913, when British troops attacked the stronghold of Govindgiri Banjara at the end of the Bhil Revolt.
 It occurred on a hillock in the Mangarh Hills of Rajasthan.
-There are no accurate figures for the number of Bhil who were killed, but estimates range from "several Bhils died" to the oral tradition that 1,500 tribals were killed.
+There are no accurate figures for the number of Bhil, Banjara who were killed, but estimates range from "several Bhils died" to the oral tradition that 1,500 Banjara tribals were killed.

 Background

-Govindgiri was a social and religious reformer among the tribes (adivasi) of the Rajasthan and Gujarat areas of India.
+Govindgiri Banjara was a social and religious reformer among the tribes (adivasi) of the Rajasthan and Gujarat areas of India.
 He had run afoul of the local princely state rulers, notably Sunth, Banswara, Idar, and Dungarpur because of his critique of the Indian hierarchy and its exploitation of the adivasi, and the subsequent social disruptions by his followers that his doctrines caused.